 During the Bankruptcy Consultation

-When you come into our office for your consultation, you will meet with Robert M. Kaplan directly to go over your debts, assets, and options.
+When you come into our office for your consultation, you will meet with bankruptcy lawyer Robert M. Kaplan directly to go over your debts, assets, and options.
 First, he will review your documents and have you complete some extra paperwork.
 Then he will explain your options and provide advice on what will work best for your current situation and the long-term benefits of each option so you can make an informed decision on what will be best for you.

 Keep in mind that consultations are just a meeting for the attorney to get familiar with your situation and an idea of how they can assist you.
 They will go over non-bankruptcy options, Chapter 7 and Chapter 13 bankruptcy, and what is required for each, and answer all your questions about the process.
 If you decide to go forward with filing bankruptcy, your attorney will more than likely need more information from you to move ahead with the bankruptcy process.